-The National Center for Transgender Equality recently released its 2015 U.S. Transgender Survey, marking the largest-ever survey of trans adults in the history of the nation.
+The latest U.S. Transgender Survey, released in 2015 by the National Center for Transgender Equality, is the largest-ever survey of trans adults in the history of the nation.

 The survey asked 27,715 transgender people about their experiences in all aspects of life—from mental health, to family life, to employment.
 Many of the findings held implications for college administrators.

 Out of the survey respondents who attended college or vocational school, less than half (46%) said that members of their schools' community—including classmates, faculty, and staff—knew they were transgender.

 Of this percentage who reported their school communities did know they were transgender, the survey found that nearly a quarter (24%) reported being verbally, physically, or sexually harassed.

 By race, the percentage of students who reported they had been harassed were:

 - 27% of Middle Eastern students;

 Out of these students who reported having experienced harassment, 16% reported having left college or vocational school on account of the harassment.
 Broken down by gender:

 - 21% of transgender women who experienced harassment dropped out;